 Step 6: Paint the Champagne Glass Outline

 Now it’s time to paint in the champagne glasses!
 Using your detail brush loaded with white (and dipped with water), paint the outline of your champagne glass around the rightmost area of your canvas.
-If you don’t want to paint the glass from scratch, you can go ahead and download the stencil here.

 Step 7: Paint Liquid Outline Inside Glass